-Staff, volunteers and students need to fully understand and know how to implement the policies and procedures, which must also be accessible to parents, so that everyone knows what actions they need to take in practice to achieve them.
+Staff, agency workers, volunteers, assistants and students need to fully understand and know how to implement the policies and procedures, which must also be accessible to parents, so that everyone knows what actions they need to take in practice to achieve them.

-Each of the policies and procedures that providers are required to have in place are provided in this publication, as well as some recommended by the Alliance as good practice.
+Each of the policies and procedures that group and school based providers and childminders are required to have in place are provided in this publication, as well as some recommended by the Alliance as good practice.

-Adopting, implementing, and reviewing policies
+Adopting, implementing and reviewing policies

-- Copies of the policies and procedures to be adopted should be made available to all parents and staff; giving everyone the opportunity to discuss and fully understand each policy and procedure. - It should be explained to parents, employees, and volunteers that the policies contain the rules required for running the setting in a way which complies with the requirements of the EYFS and Ofsted registration and must be adhered to. - All staff and volunteers should be aware of the content of the policies and procedures, and their role and responsibility in implementing them. - Each policy and procedure should be continually monitored by collecting evidence about the results of their implementation.
-The evidence should be used to make any necessary changes to the policies and procedures and/or the way they are implemented. - All staff and parents should contribute to the evidence collected and share in decisions about any necessary changes. - Named/designated persons in each setting have a delegated responsibility to make sure that relevant procedures are known by all members of staff and are adhered to, bringing any cause for concern to the setting manager's attention.
+- Copies of the policies and procedures to be adopted should be made available to all parents and staff; giving everyone the opportunity to discuss and fully understand each policy and procedure. - It should be explained to parents, employees and volunteers that the policies contain the rules required for running the setting in a way which complies with the requirements of the EYFS and Ofsted registration and must be adhered to. - All staff and volunteers should be aware of the content of the policies and procedures, and their role and responsibility in implementing them. - Each policy and procedure should be continually monitored by collecting evidence about the results of their implementation.
+The evidence should be used to make any necessary changes to the policies and procedures and/or the way they are implemented. - All staff and parents should contribute to the evidence collected and share in decisions about any necessary changes. - Named/designated safeguarding lead persons in each setting have a delegated responsibility to make sure that relevant procedures are known by all members of staff and are adhered to, bringing any cause for concern to the manager's attention.

-If any adaptations are needed to any policy or procedure, it must be ensuring that it still meets the requirements of the relevant regulations.
+If any adaptations are needed to any policy or procedure, it must still meet the requirements of the relevant regulations.
 Some providers may decide to develop further policies, which are not required by regulations, but which would enable a clear direction for any specific issue pertaining to the setting.
 For example, some providers may require a policy on sharing premises with another facility.
 Or in some cases a local authority or a funding body may require a policy or procedure that is not included in this publication.

 Risk assessment is vital to implementation of many procedures.
-The setting manager ensures that risk assessments as detailed are carried out at least once a year - more if the need arises and will amend or add to the procedures as required.
+The setting manager ensures that risk assessments where helpful, are carried out and updated regularly and will amend or add to the procedures as required.
 Risk assessment procedures are detailed in procedures 01.1 Risk assessment and 02.1 Fire safety.